Value-form: Real prices and ideal prices

+Marx's sources

 Aristotle and Samuel Bailey

-Marx borrowed the idea of the form of value from the Greek philosopher Aristotle (circa 384-322 BC), who pondered the nature of exchange value in chapter 5 of Book 5 in his Nicomachean Ethics.
+Marx borrowed the idea of the form of value from the Greek philosopher Aristotle (circa 384–322 BC), who pondered the nature of exchange value in chapter 5 of Book 5 in his Nicomachean Ethics.
 Aristotle distinguished clearly between the concepts of use-value and exchange-value (a distinction taken over by Adam Smith).
-Aristotle developed a fairly sophisticated theory of money, and in chapter 9 of Book 1 of his Politics, he describes the circuits of commodity trade C-M-C' (oekonomia) and M-C-M' (chrematistikon).
+Aristotle also developed a fairly sophisticated theory of money.
+In chapter 9 of Book 1 of his Politics, he describes the circuits of commodity trade C-M-C' (oekonomia) and M-C-M' (chrematistikon).
 However, Marx criticized and developed Aristotle's ideas in an original way.